ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/full-page-html.md

 ## Related features

-CKEditor 5 has other features related to HTML editing that you may want to check:
+CKEditor&nbsp;5 has other features related to HTML editing that you may want to check:

-* {@link features/general-html-support General HTML Support} &ndash; Allows you to enable HTML features (elements, attributes, classes, styles) that are not supported by other dedicated CKEditor 5 plugins.
+* {@link features/general-html-support General HTML Support} &ndash; Allows you to enable HTML features (elements, attributes, classes, styles) that are not supported by other dedicated CKEditor&nbsp;5 plugins.
 * {@link features/source-editing Source editing} &ndash; Provides the ability for viewing and editing the source of the document.
 * {@link features/html-embed HTML embed} &ndash; Allows embedding an arbitrary HTML snippet in the editor.